 Falcons vs. Titans: The Good, The Bad, The Ugly

-The first preseason game for the rookie head coach didn’t as well as he probably would have liked, but the game was meant to get evaluations on second and third team players fighting for spots on the roster.
+The first preseason game for the rookie head coach Arthur Smith didn’t go as well as he probably would have liked, but this Atlanta Falcons outing was meant to get evaluations on second- and third-team players fighting for spots on the roster.
 With that goal in mind there was some good, some bad, and some very, very ugly.

 READ MORE: Titans 23 Falcons 3, Recap and Highlights